Owning a candle business teaches you a few things along the way. This is what I wish I knew before I started making candles to sell.

 Some of the basics are labeling requirements under the fair labeling and packaging act.
 Also, the safety of consumer products by addressing “unreasonable risks” of injury (through coordinating recalls, evaluating products that are the subject of consumer complaints or industry reports, etc.); developing uniform safety standards, etc. I found these through the FDA.gov site.

 In some countries, candles cannot look like food (Europe).
 Make sure you know what you can do.
 If you make candles or wax melts that look like food absolutely make sure there is a warning label that tells the consumer that it is not edible.

-Most fragrance oils will ruin the finish on furniture.
+Most fragrance oils will ruin the finish of furniture.
 If you are making a wax craft like the aroma bears I make, put a warning label letting people know this.
 I put mine on a clear plastic plate and tell people to not place them directly on a service.

 Take the time to educate the customer.
-Have them click a box at the check out that they have read the hazard and care instructions and they understand the risk.
+Have them click a box at the checkout that they have read the hazard and care instructions and they understand the risk.
 Make sure your product is labeled with this information too.